gustigratia/My-ITSM-Journey/_posts/2025-09-03-W1-Introduction-to-ITSM.md

 ## Case Study: University Email Service Down

 **Background:**
-The university relies heavily on its email service (**Microsoft 365**) for official communication among students, faculty, and staff.
-IT Services manages the system, while a **cloud provider hosts the infrastructure**.
+The university relies heavily on its email service (Microsoft 365) for official communication among students, faculty, and staff.
+IT Services manages the system, while a cloud provider hosts the infrastructure.

 **Incident:**
 - **Time:** Monday morning, 9:00 AM